Your place to grow

 For those applying to join us, interviews will be arranged following shortlisting and will be conducted via Skype.

-Our Nurses and Midwives are advised to continue with personal protective and equipment measures in a clinical setting in accordance with local policy and, particularly, ensure that effective hand hygiene is adhered to.
+Our Nurses are advised to continue with personal protective and equipment measures in a clinical setting in accordance with local policy and, particularly, ensure that effective hand hygiene is adhered to.

 To ensure our Trust is ‘caring for you, as you care for others’ we have a variety of ways to access support across the Trust: